 Two wheels or four?
 Which makes the best wheeled luggage?

-If you do like wheels, your next hurdle is deciding how many wheels you’d like: the standard 2-wheel cabin luggage you’re probably accustomed to, or the more modern 4-wheel carry on suitcases, also known as “spinners.”
+If you do like wheels, your next hurdle is deciding how many wheels you’d like.
+The standard 2-wheel cabin luggage you’re probably accustomed to, or the more modern small 4-wheel suitcase, which is also known as “spinners.”

 So why would you ever want standard two-wheel carry-on luggage?